254CARBON/BUTTERFLY/docs/reference/glossary.md

 A unit of parallelism in Kafka.
 Topics are divided into partitions that can be processed independently.

 ### PERCEPTION
 The Sensory and Interpretation Layer.
-Ingests, processes, and interprets signals from multiple data sources.
+A **full-stack service** with its own **dedicated UI** for multiservice operations.
+Ingests, processes, and interprets signals from multiple data sources including acquisition management, trust score dashboards, and RIM graph visualization.

 ### PLATO
 The Governance and Intelligence Service.
-Provides six specialized engines for analysis, planning, and compliance.
+A **headless background service** that provides six specialized engines for analysis, planning, and compliance.
+Management and visualization is provided through the shared CAPSULE UI portal.

 ---